MathiasPBerger/gboml-docs-test/docs/source/microgrid_example.rst

 There are two ways of running the microgrid example:

-* From the command line: first, you need to go to the GBOML directory, open a terminal and write the following,
+* From the command line: first, you need to go to the GBOML directory, open a terminal window and type the following commands,

 .. code-block:: c

-	python main.py examples/microgrid/microgrid.txt --cplex --json -o microgrid_example
+	gboml examples/microgrid/microgrid.txt --cplex --json -o microgrid_example

 This will solve the microgrid problem using CPLEX and save the solution in "examples/microgrid/microgrid_example.json".